-Where R0 max = maximum population growth rate per generation; Environmental (env.) variation = standard deviation of population growth rate; Allee effect = a threshold number of individuals, below which the population is assumed to be extinct (population size is set to zero); Proportion (prop.) dispersers = the percentage of the population in cell that leaves that cell at a given time step; Maximum (max.) dispersal = maximum dispersal that individuals can move in a dispersal event; Niche marginality = distance between average conditions of the occupied niche and the average condition in the study region; Niche tolerance = breadth of climatic conditions the species can occupy; Hunting mortality = the percentage of the population that is harvested per generational time step; Harvest function = strength of the z constant, allowing harvest to range from Type II to a Type III functional response; Human abundance = cell based estimate of human abundance at a given point in time (\pm 1 SD); Max. mammoth N = maximum number of mammoths in a grid cell with a climate suitability of 1.
-Names in italics match names shown in Fig. S1 and Table S2.
+Where R0 max = maximum population growth rate per generation; Environmental (env.) variation = standard deviation of population growth rate; Allee effect = a threshold number of individuals, below which the population is assumed to be extinct (population size is set to zero); Proportion (prop.) dispersers = the percentage of the population in cell that leaves that cell at a given time step; Maximum (max.) dispersal = maximum dispersal that individuals can move in a dispersal event; Niche marginality = distance between average conditions of the occupied niche and the average condition in the study region; Niche tolerance = breadth of climatic conditions the species can occupy; Hunting mortality = the percentage of the population that is harvested per generational time step; Harvest function = strength of the z constant, allowing harvest to range from Type II to a Type III functional response; Human abundance = cell based estimate of human abundance at a given point in time (± 1 SD); Max. mammoth N = maximum number of mammoths in a grid cell with a climate suitability of 1.
+Refer to Supplementary Table 1 in the main text for mean (\pm S.D) and Bayes Factor for each of the variable parameters in the model.
+Names in italics match names shown in Figure 1 of the main text.